-Should we separate out the electricity/natural gas/water usage fees from administrative fees?
+Should we separate out the electricity, natural gas or water usage fees from administrative fees?

 All administrative charges including supply charges, fixed price and usage fees, maintenance, etc. should be included.

-What if the billing period for purchased electricity/natural gas/water falls outside of the reporting period?
+What if the billing period for purchased electricity, natural gas or water falls outside of the reporting period?

-Report expenditure and consumption of electricity/natural gas/water received from a supplier based on the consumption and expenditure detailed for the equivalent twelve-month period closest to the reporting period.
-In the comment box, please advise if estimates were used, and provide as much detail as possible about how the estimates were calculated.
+Report expenditure and consumption of electricity, natural gas or water received from a supplier based on the consumption and expenditure detailed for the equivalent twelve-month period closest to the reporting period.
+In the comment box, please advise if estimates were used and provide as much detail as possible about how the estimates were calculated.

 We already provide energy related data to government under the National Greenhouse and Energy Reporting (NGER) Act 2007.
-Why do we need to provide energy related data to the ABS too?
+Why do we need to provide energy related data to the ABS as well?

 The NGER concept of ‘operational control’ does not meet all ABS requirements for data necessary to compile estimates comparable to other key ABS economic indicators.
-Therefore, consumption and expenses related to facilities under the financial control of the business/organisation unit referenced on the address label of this form should be reported.
+Therefore, consumption and expenses related to facilities under the financial control of the business or organisation unit referenced on the address label of this form should be reported.